 Advanced Premium Tax Credit: This is a tax credit that can be used to lower your monthly premium.
 If your estimated income falls between 100% and 400% of the federal poverty level for your household size, you qualify for a premium tax credit.

-Note: Because the premium tax credit is based on reported future income, if you use more of the credit than you qualify for based on your final yearly income, you must repay the difference when you file your federal income tax return.
-Similarly, if you use less of the credit than you qualify for, you’ll get the difference as a refundable credit when you file your taxes.
+Note: Because the advanced premium tax credit is based on reported future income, if you use more of the credit than you qualify for based on your final yearly income, you must repay the difference when you file your federal income tax return.
+Similarly, if you use less of the credit than you qualify for, you’ll get the difference back as a refundable credit when you file your taxes.

 To lower your risk of owing money at the end of the year, try to estimate your income as close as you can to what you believe you will earn.